astra1dev/AUnlocker/README.md

 - Extract the contents of the zip into your Among Us folder.

-    If you have AU on Steam, you can find the folder like this: Right-click AU in your library, click on `manage` and then on `browse local files`

 - Launch Among Us.
 The first launch will take **MUCH** longer, so don't worry if you have to wait a few minutes.